3r1cZ/Puzzle-Game/README.md

 # Puzzle-Game
-This project will be a web application or PC/mobile game (TBD) to play a variety of puzzles until the player loses through time (only designated per puzzle).
+This project is a web application that allows a user to play a variety of puzzles until the player loses through time (only designated per puzzle).
 <br>
 The goal of the game is for the player to reach the highest score that they can possibly achieve.
 <br>